Charles Joughin: On the Titanic

-Joughin was part of the victualling crew of the RMS Titanic during its maiden and final trip in April 1912.
+Joughin was part of the victualling crew of the RMS Titanic during its maiden and final voyage in April 1912.
 He was aboard the ship during its delivery trip from Belfast to Southampton.
 He signed on again in Southampton on 4 April 1912.
 In the capacity of Chief Baker, Joughin received monthly wages of £12, which is equivalent to £ today when adjusted for inflation, and had a staff of thirteen bakers under him.

 When the ship hit an iceberg on the evening of 14 April, at 23:40, Joughin was off-duty and in his bunk.
 According to his testimony, he felt the shock of the collision and immediately got up.
-Word was being passed down from the upper decks that officers were getting the lifeboats ready for launching, and Joughin sent his thirteen men up to the boat deck with provisions to the lifeboats: four loaves of bread apiece, about forty pounds of bread each.
+Word was being passed down from the upper decks that officers were getting the lifeboats ready for launching, and Joughin sent his thirteen men up to the boat deck with provisions to the lifeboats: four loaves of bread apiece, about 40 lb of bread each.
 Joughin stayed behind for a time, but then followed them, reaching the Boat Deck at around 00:30.

 Joughin joined Chief Officer Henry Tingle Wilde by Lifeboat 10.
 Joughin helped nearby women and children into the lifeboat, though many declined, believing they were safer aboard the Titanic.
 Joughin then went to A Deck and forcibly brought up women and children, throwing them into the lifeboat.

 The Titanics final plunge.
 Joughin was at the topmost part of the ship by this point.

 Although he was assigned as captain of Lifeboat 10, Joughin did not board; it was already being crewed by two sailors and a steward.
 He went below after Lifeboat 10 had gone, and "had a drop of liqueur" (a tumbler half-full of liqueur, as he went on to specify) in his quarters.
 He then came upstairs again after meeting "the old doctor" (possibly William O'Loughlin, quite possibly the last time anyone ever saw him).
 When he arrived at the Boat Deck, all the boats had been lowered, so he went down into the A Deck promenade and threw about fifty deck chairs overboard so that they could be used as flotation devices.